HasibullahFathi/rock-perer-scissors/README.md

 ## Testing

-- The website was tested in browsers like Chrome and Safari.
+- The website was tested in browsers like Chrome and Safari, all content are displayed without any problem in all screen sizes.
 - Texts in all parts were reviewed to ensure they are readable and understandable.
+ Report of Lighthouse.

     ![Responsice Mockup](/media/lighthouse-img.png)